HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 1. Word-for-word Translation

-Linguists translate individual words by their most literal meaning, with little or no regard for context.
+This translation method refers to translating individual words by their most literal meaning, with little to no regard for context.

 Generally, word-for-word translation methods do not produce high-quality translations (think machine translation), though the reader should keep in mind that word-for-word translation methods work well on documents such as medical research reports, or technical keywords.